 Teams vs SharePoint vs OneDrive: How to Choose

-One of the questions people often ask collaboration consultants is, "Which Microsoft option should I get — OneDrive, SharePoint, or Teams?"
+People often ask collaboration consultants, "Which Microsoft option should I get — OneDrive, SharePoint, or Teams?"
 The answer usually is, "It Depends," followed by additional questions.

 Those questions may be valid, but what if we told you the conversation could be much more efficient?
-This post will give you a quick yet concept-rich overview and map out each option's price breakdown.
-We will also walk through user-based scenarios to point out the best option for you.
+This post will give you a quick yet concept-rich overview and map each option's price breakdown.
+We will also walk through user-based scenarios to determine your best option.

 Because it is easy to get lost in either the technicality of each offering or the marketing messages from Microsoft, we want to offer simple definitions for each platform and point out their main features.